Shangri La (Doris Duke)

 The Shangri La Museum of Islamic Art, Culture & Design is housed in the former home of Doris Duke near Diamond Head in Honolulu, Hawaii.
-It is now owned and operated as a public museum of the arts and cultures of the Islamic world by the Doris Duke Foundation for Islamic Art (DDFIA).
-Guided tours depart from the Honolulu Museum of Art, which operates the tours in co-operation with DDFIA.
+It is owned and operated as a public museum of the arts and cultures of the Islamic world by the Doris Duke Foundation for Islamic Art (DDFIA), a branch of the Doris Duke Foundation.
+Guided tours depart from the Honolulu Museum of Art, which operates the tours in cooperation with DDFIA.